Adham-Ahmed/ITI/Nodejs/lab4/Readme.txt

 has some endpoints

-login
+login  ,signup  ,home page  ,profile

-signup

-home page

-profile

-route

-Api/
 Post:
 using post man /sign-up

             payload -> email, password, username and store it in file